artfulrobot/et_ftse/README.md

 Nb.
 The searchable select element is provided by https://www.npmjs.com/package/vuejs-select which has a MIT license.

-You'll also need to download https://cdn.jsdelivr.net/npm/vue and put it at drupal/vue.min.js

 (Note: moving from my original webpack config to laravel mix reduced the bundle size slightly.)